atg-abhishek/cse-aiethics-ml-best-practices/ML_Best_Practices.md

 3. Organizing the structure of the Machine Learning and Data Science project - https://github.com/drivendata/cookiecutter-data-science - does a great job of giving a well-defined and consistent structure for organizing the project.
 In their own words, *"A logical, reasonably standardized, but flexible project structure for doing and sharing data science work."*

 4. MLFlow is a great way to capture parameters, artifacts and metrics from a machine learning model without too much effort.
 Very analogous to the logging module in Python.
-It provides a nice UI to tabulate the results. https://mlflow.org/
+It provides a nice UI to tabulate the results. https://mlflow.org/ It also serves as a great tool to track *performance metrics for the models across iterations and strategies*

 5. Another great tool for management of machine learning models, source code, intermediate data files, etc. is DVC (https://dvc.org/ )